AI Agent Integration Guide

 Start AI Building

-Describe your requirements in natural language, and AI helps you complete data modeling, page building, and workflow orchestration — from a single sentence to a complete business system.
+Describe your requirements in natural language, and AI helps you complete data modeling, page building, and workflow orchestration — replace manual configuration with conversation.
 See AI Building Quick Start.

 Continue with AI Plugin Development